pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 }
 ```

 Next, we need to define the `ResetHandler` function referenced by our linkerscript.
 This is where our startup code will go.
+We'll use an attribute to force compiler optimization level to O0, which means don't optimize at all; we want strict control over this function given that the C runtime environment isn't properly configured yet.
 Here's a quick summary of the startup routine, which we described earlier:

 1. If we did need to store the initial stack pointer in the sp register, do that first with a few assembly instructions.

 2. ST's example startup code calls `SystemInit`, which users can override with their own code for things like clock configuration.
 However, I can't think of a reason this needs to happen here rather than at the start of `main`, where the rest of the C runtime environment will be configured.
 I prefer to do clock (and other peripheral) initialization there, so skip this step in our code as well.

 3. We then copy the `.data` section from flash to RAM, and set the `.bss` section in RAM to 0.
-It would be nice to use things like `memcopy` and `memset`, but that might actually be a bad idea for two reasons (described below).
+It would be nice to use things like `memcopy` and `memset`, but that would actually be a bad idea for two reasons (described below).
 So instead we use basic loops to do this by hand ourselves.

     * We might want to use this startup code in a project that does *not* need or even link in the C standard libraries containing `memcopy` and `memset`.

     * Even if our project includes `memcopy` and `memset`, we don't want to make any assumptions about their implementations.
 Remember, we are copying initialized global/static variables and constants from flash to RAM so that they can be used.
 Similarly we are making sure that uninitialized variables are set to 0 as we typically expect in a C program.
 If the `memcopy` or `memset` implementations rely on global/static initialized variables, constants, or default initialized to 0 variables, then we cannot trust their implementations in our startup code.

-4. If we needed to use call constructors or otherwise initialize more complex variables that cannot be initialized just with assignment prior to calling main, then we would call `__libc_init_array()` next, or implement similar functionality ourselves.
-Basically, we'd add the `.init_array` section to our linkerscript, and then the linker would populate this section with a bunch of function pointers to the constructors that we'd need to call at this stage in our startup code.
+4. If we needed to use call constructors or otherwise initialize more complex variables that cannot be initialized just with assignment prior to calling main, then we would call `__libc_init_array` next, or implement similar functionality ourselves.
+Basically, we'd add the `.init_array` section (and similar `.fini_array` sections) to our linkerscript, and then the linker would populate this section with a bunch of function pointers to the constructors that we'd need to call at this stage in our startup code.
 We'd loop through that list of function pointers here, and call each one.
-The `__libc_init_array()` function is usually provided by whatever C library we are using (like newlib), so it is uncommon to have to write it yourself.
+The `__libc_init_array` function is usually provided by whatever C library we are using (like newlib), so it is uncommon to have to write it yourself.

 5. Finally we can call `main`!

 6. In case `main` returns unexpectedly, add an infinite while loop at the end of our `ResetHandler`.
 Alternatively we could jump to some sort of hard fault handler or something similar here if we had something like that.

 ```
+__attribute__((optimize("O0")))
 void ResetHandler() {
     // Set stack pointer register if needed.